James and the Giant Peach

 James and the Giant Peach is a children's novel written in 1961 by British author Roald Dahl.
 The first edition, published by Alfred Knopf, featured illustrations by Nancy Ekholm Burkert.
 There have been re-illustrated versions of it over the years, drawn by Michael Simeon (for the first British edition), Emma Chichester Clark, Lane Smith and Quentin Blake.
 It was adapted into a film of the same name in 1996 (with Smith being a conceptual designer) which was directed by Henry Selick, and a musical in 2010.

-The plot centres on a young English orphan boy who enters a gigantic, magical peach, and has a wild and surreal cross-world adventure with seven magically altered garden bugs he meets.
-Dahl was originally going to write about a giant cherry, but changed it to James and the Giant Peach because a peach is "prettier, bigger and squishier than a cherry".
+The plot centres on an orphan boy who enters a gigantic, magical peach, and has a wild and surreal adventure with seven magically altered garden bugs he meets.
+Dahl was going to write about a giant cherry, but changed it to James and the Giant Peach because a peach is "prettier, bigger and squishier than a cherry".
 Because of the story's occasional macabre and potentially frightening content, it has become a regular target of censors.

-Dahl dedicated the book to his six-year-old daughter Olivia, who died from complications of measles only a year after the book was published.
+Dahl dedicated the book to his six-year-old daughter Olivia, and four-year-old daughter Tessa (Note: "Measles: A Dangerous Illness" only lists Olivia as a dedicatee for James and the Giant Peach.
+However, the dedication page of said book clearly lists both Olivia and Tessa as dedicatees.); Olivia died from measles only a year after the book was published.

-American novelist Bret Easton Ellis has cited James and the Giant Peach as his favourite children's book:
+American novelist Bret Easton Ellis cites James and the Giant Peach as his favourite children's book:

 It changed my life.
 My aunt read it to me, my sisters and my three cousins in two sittings over vacation at a beach house when I was about six.
 The idea that the world was meaner, crueller, more absurd and fantastical than anything that picture books had previously showed me made a real impact.
 That was the moment I couldn’t go back [as a reader].